dell-asm/dell-brocade/README.md

 		- [Brocade operations](#Brocade-operations)

 ## Overview
-The Brocade switch device is designed to extend the support for managing Brocade switch configuration using Puppet and its Network Device functionality.
+The Brocade network device module is designed to add support for managing Brocade switch configuration using Puppet and its Network Device functionality.

 Following Brocade models have been verified using this module:
 - Brocade-6510